Ride-The-Lightning/RTL/README.md

 ### Remotely from another computer on the same local network as the node
 To access the application remotely from a computer, ensure that the firewall running on your node allows access on port 3000.
+Open your browser at the address: http://<IP address of your node>:3000 to access the RTL application.